Children & Youth Programs

 Registration Forms for Children and Youth

-Below you will find the required 2018-2019 RE Registration forms for all children and youth (including nursery age children).
+Please contact Betsy Hammerberg, Director of Religious Education, firstname.lastname@example.org for a copy of the required 2019-2020 RE Registration forms for all children and youth (including nursery age children).
 Each family needs to complete a new set of forms annually.

-Please return the completed forms to the office by scanning and emailing to firstname.lastname@example.org, snail-mail, or dropping off at the church.
+Please return the completed forms to the office by scanning and emailing, snail-mail, or drop forms off at the church.

 UU High School Youth: